 “per month? per session?”

 “How do you know you qualify?”

-Questions of curiosity becomes questions that sound like probing.
+Questions of curiosity become questions that sound like probing.
 The more they ask, the more they compare themselves with your success.
 “I’m happy for you”, they say, forcing a smile with their eyes.
 Deep down you know they are experiencing mixed emotions about your achievements.
-Why can’t our catch ups just be an exchange of good times?
+Why can’t our catch-ups just be an exchange of good times?

 In comes the guilt, the shame, and you realise they become more interested in your “how’s” instead of truly being happy to see you grow.
 That’s when you start diluting what you tell them because they simply can’t accept your new truth.

 But guess what.
 This is where your growth happens.
 When your business, career and success start falling in place for you, so do your friends.
 It’s not about “replacing” new social circles with old ones.
 It’s about accepting the shifts that happen for you externally, when you grow so much internally.

 You will have to accept that when YOU shift, your circles inevitably shift.
 Your friends shift.
 And that’s not about being “too good for anyone”, it’s about shedding the inauthentic people who you used to make space for in your life.
 It’s about making space for more like-minded people who are genuinely happy to cheer for you and see you succeed.
 Likewise, you make room to cheer for others who do the same for themselves.